 “Hope is the thing with feathers / That perches in the soul / And sings the tune without the words / And never stops at all.”
 Emily Dickinson

 It’s maybe 30 degrees, but to my Scottish skin it feels like 45.
 There is no shade.
-I remember seeing a photo of Igor’s back in March where people were sheltering from the driving rain here under tarpaulin.
+I remember seeing a photo of Igor’s in March where people were sheltering from the driving rain here under tarpaulin.
 We are in a long queue to cross the border back into Poland.

-We finally reach the turnstyle and a Roma family bundle through in front of us - grandma, mother, children, babe in arms.
-There seems to be an issue with documentation, and I begin the process of accepting that the train back to Rsezow probably won't happen and that maybe I’ll miss my flight home.
-This seems a certainty when a group of Polish men push their way forward.
+5 hours later we reach the turn-style and a Roma family bundle through in front of us - grandma, mother, children, babe in arms.
+There seems to be an issue with documentation, and I begin to accept that the train back to Rsezow probably won't happen and that maybe I’ll miss my flight home.
+This seems a certainty when a group of Polish men push their way forward next.
 Huge, shaved heads, each with a bottle of vodka in their hands, shirtless.
 The change in energy is dramatic.
 I realise that for the first time since I've been in Ukraine, in this war zone, I feel unsafe.
 This particular brand of masculinity, entitlement, aggression is so intimidating.
 I feel small and snappable.

 The security guard asks to check my bag, and as I open it, a pink tulle underskirt bursts out to greet him.
 Still no smiles, but it does somewhat mitigate my silent humiliation at him rummaging through my dirty laundry.

-Passports checked (mine stamped) we run back across the border, back down the tarmac path, past the Unicef tent, grab a banana, water and a bowl of potatoes from the wonderful World Food Kitchen and race to the train.
+Passports checked we run back across the border, back down the tarmac path, past the Unicef tent, grab a banana, water and a bowl of cooked potatoes from the wonderful World Food Kitchen and race to the train with minutes to spare.
 So sweaty.
 So tired.
 So hungry.
 We arrive and there is no sign of the train, no rumbling of tracks.
 We check the timetable.
 We check again.
 I look at my watch, I look at my phone.
 I look at my watch…we are in a different time zone, we have an extra hour.

 I saw his early ‘cartoons’ of ordinary Madrileños in the countryside, relaxed, off-guard, playing, drinking, eating.
 Blue skies and open, innocent faces: